alvarogzp/telegram-bot-framework/README.md

-# Telegram bot
+# Telegram bot framework

-This repository contains a Python framework to build bots against the [Telegram Bot API](https://core.telegram.org/bots), and an actually working bot.
+This repository contains a Python framework to build bots against the [Telegram Bot API](https://core.telegram.org/bots), and a sample bot.

 The framework is event-based where you can configure what actions to perform when certain events occur (eg. someone enters a group, a command is sent to the bot, etc.).